 - A6.
-The assurance practitioner is not precluded from accepting an agreed-upon assurance procedures engagement if some elements of an assurance engagement, provided in the Framework for Assurance Engagements, are met, with the exception of a written assurance report.
-The relevance of the elements of an assurance engagement to an agreed-upon assurance procedures engagement are: - A three party relationship: An agreed-upon assurance procedures engagement may involve a three party relationship but is not required to do so. - An appropriate subject matter: the assurance practitioner does not assess the appropriateness of the subject matter in an agreed-upon assurance procedures engagement.
+The assurance practitioner is not precluded from accepting an agreed-upon procedures engagement if some elements of an assurance engagement, provided in the Framework for Assurance Engagements, are met, with the exception of a written assurance report.
+The relevance of the elements of an assurance engagement to an agreed-upon procedures engagement are: - A three party relationship: An agreed-upon procedures engagement may involve a three party relationship but is not required to do so. - An appropriate subject matter: the assurance practitioner does not assess the appropriateness of the subject matter in an agreed-upon procedures engagement.
 Information, which is to be subjected to the agreed procedures, does need to be identifiable so that it may be subjected to the agreed procedures. - Suitable criteria: whilst the procedures to be conducted may involve evaluation or measurement of the information against criteria, the suitability of the criteria do not need to be assessed by the assurance practitioner as conclusions are not drawn from the procedures. - Sufficient appropriate evidence: the assurance practitioner provides factual findings only and does not assess the sufficiency or appropriateness of the evidence as they do not draw any conclusions from the findings.
-If users wish to draw conclusions they assess for themselves the sufficiency and appropriateness of the evidence which the findings provide on their own or in combination with other available evidence.
+If intended users wish to draw conclusions they assess for themselves the sufficiency and appropriateness of the evidence which the findings provide on their own or in combination with other available evidence. - A7.
+If all of the elements of an assurance engagement are met the assurance practitioner declines an agreed-upon procedures engagement, however an assurance engagement may be accepted and applicable AUASB Standards applied.
+Appendix 1 provides a table of Differentiating factors between agreed-upon procedures engagements and assurance engagements to assist the assurance practitioner in determining whether the engagement is an agreed-upon procedures engagement or an assurance engagement.

-- A7.
-If all of the elements of an assurance engagement are met the assurance practitioner declines an agreed-upon assurance procedures engagement, however an assurance engagement may be accepted and applicable AUASB Standards applied.
-Appendix 1 provides a table of Differentiating factors between agreed-upon procedures engagements and assurance engagements to assist the assurance practitioner in determining whether the engagement is an agreed-upon assurance engagement. - A8.
+- A8.
 The extent of the subject matter does not affect whether an engagement is an assurance engagement or not.
-Even if the subject matter of an engagement is very specific, when the engagement contains the elements of an assurance engagement, the assurance practitioner complies with the requirements of either: - (a) ASA 805 Special Considerations Audits of Single Financial Statements and Specific Elements, Accounts or Items of a Financial Statement when providing reasonable assurance on historical financial information other than a financial report; - (b) ASA 2405 Review of Historical Financial Information Other than a Financial Report when providing limited assurance on historical financial information other than a financial report; or - (c) ASAE 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information when providing reasonable or limited assurance on matters other than historical financial information10.
+Even if the subject matter of an engagement is very specific, when the engagement contains the elements of an assurance engagement, the assurance practitioner complies with the requirements of either: - (a) ASA 805 Special Considerations Audits of Single Financial Statements and Specific Elements, Accounts or Items of a Financial Statement when providing reasonable assurance on historical financial information other than a financial report; - (b) ASA 2405 Review of Historical Financial Information Other than a Financial Report when providing limited assurance on historical financial information other than a financial report; or - (c) ASAE 3000 Assurance Engagements Other than Audits or Reviews of Historical Financial Information when providing reasonable or limited assurance on matters other than historical financial information.

-Example engagements are described in Appendix 2 illustrating how an engagement could be scoped as an agreed-upon assurance procedures engagement or an assurance engagement for the same subject matter.
+Example engagements are described in Appendix 2 illustrating how an engagement could be scoped as an agreed-upon procedures engagement or an assurance engagement for the same subject matter.

 A9.
-The assurance practitioner may assist the client and intended users in determining the assurance procedures to be conducted to ensure that the procedures are able to be conducted and are likely to meet the needs of the intended users.
-Nevertheless, the assurance practitioner is not responsible for the adequacy of the assurance procedures nor for assessing whether the findings will be sufficient either alone or in combination with other evidence to support any conclusions which the users intend to draw.
+The assurance practitioner may assist the client and intended users in determining the procedures to be conducted to ensure that the procedures are able to be conducted and are likely to meet the needs of the intended users.
+Nevertheless, the assurance practitioner is not responsible for the adequacy of the agreed-upon procedures nor for assessing whether the findings will be sufficient either alone or in combination with other evidence to support any conclusions which the users intend to draw.
+The assurance practitioner's role in an agreed-upon procedures engagement is to use their professional competence and capabilities to the conduct of the agreed-upon procedures effectively and to report the findings accurately.

-0 Refer also to ASAE 3100 Compliance Engagements and ASAE 3500 Performance Engagements, as appropriate.
+Refer also to ASAE 3100 Compliance Engagements and ASAE 3500 Performance Engagements, as appropriate.